-This document introduces the EXFO LE910Cx module and presents possible and recommended hardware solutions for the development of a product based on this module.
-All the features and solutions described in this document are applicable to all LE910Cx variants listed in the applicability table.
+This document introduces the Telit LE910Cx module and presents possible and recommended hardware solutions for developing a product based on the LE910Cx module.
+All the features and solutions detailed in this document are applicable to all LE910Cx variants, where "LE910Cx" refers to the variants listed in the applicability table.